Estimate Time7 min

 • An asset location strategy can help ensure that your investments are held in accounts where you pay lower taxes.
 By putting tax-inefficient investments in tax-deferred or tax-exempt accounts rather than in taxable accounts, you can potentially improve the overall tax efficiency of your investments.

 • Tax-loss harvesting may allow you to offset taxes on realized gains.
-And, if you have more capital losses than gains, you can use up to $3,000 a year to offset ordinary income on federal income taxes, and carry over the rest to future years.
+And if you have more capital losses than gains, you can use up to $3,000 a year to offset ordinary income on federal income taxes and carry over the rest to future years.

-6. Evaluate your emergency fund
+6. Evaluate your emergency savings

 7. Have a plan for retirement income for good markets and bad

-People are living longer now which means planning for a retirement that may last 20 or 30 years—or more.
+People are living longer now, which means planning for a retirement that may last 20 or 30 years—or more.
 For more people, that means building a retirement income plan that includes growth potential as well as income guarantees and flexibility.
 Fidelity suggests a layered approach, which includes 3 things:

 • Growth potential to meet long-term needs and legacy goals.
 This would come primarily from the stock portion of your investment mix.